 I was going to find a way to put some pretty lettering on them but there’s not much writing room on a clothes pin, and I wasn’t sure how it would hold up with the weather, so I just kept it simple and went with the Sharpie.
 Just for fun, I dipped a couple pins into white paint to add a little stripe.

 The possibilities are endless and it’s a fun project to do with the kiddos.

-Not fancy, but fun and functional and it only cost me $1.59 for the clothes pins.
-If they only make it one season it’s no big deal to do more next year or to try something else.
+Like I said, not fancy, but fun and functional and it only cost me $1.59 for the clothes pins.
+If they only make it one season it’s not a big deal.
+I can make more next year or to try something else.